Please call us at toll-free +1 (866) INSUBUY or +1 (972) 985-4400.

 No. Interest is not payable during the time it takes to process your cancellation.
 Such expectation is not even reasonable looking at the near zero interest rates in the U.S. (Most banks give 0.01% interest for checking account.
 That is, if you keep $100 in bank for one year, you get one cent as interest.)

-Of course, each insurance company is going to make the refund according to the refund rule given in the insurance policy wording.
-And most of what we have described here is the clarification consistent with those rules and not contradictory.
+Of course, each insurance company is going to issue the refund according to the refund rule given in the insurance policy wording.
+And most of what we have described here is clarification consistent with those rules and not contradictory.
 Some of the FAQs here are examples of how rules would be applied to the specific scenarios people may encounter.
 Some of the examples given here are common sense clarification.
 We are not making up any additional rules and our intention is not to make any contradictory statements.

 The reason you don't find exact examples listed here in the policy wording or the insurance company's web site is because as far as they are concerned, they have written very specific and accurate rule for the refund and nothing more is required.
 Because, as a broker, we work for you, we are clarifying those rules from our experience and what a lot of customers have asked in the past.